 5. Optical Character Recognition (OCR)

 Google Translate provides handwriting and instant camera translation.
 The technology behind both is optical character recognition (OCR).
-OCR is a collection of technologies to automatically detect and recognize the texts on paper or in the wild, and turn them into a digital format that computer can edit, search and store.
+OCR is a collection of technologies to automatically detect and recognize the texts on paper or in the wild, and turn them into a digital format that computers can edit, search, and store.

 Let’s look at handwriting OCR first.
 When you tap the pen icon in Google Translate and write characters, The app displays possible letters or words.
 You can select one of them.
 Internally, the touch points are the input.
-The first steps is to convert the sequence of points into a sequence of cubic Bezier curves.
-Next a multi-layer recurrent neural network (RNN) converts the curves into matrix with a probability distribution over all possible letters.
-Then the CTC decoder output the characters.
-Connectionist temporal classification (CTC) is an algorithm to allow the output labels to have an alignment with the input sequence.
+The first step is to convert the sequence of points into a sequence of cubic Bezier curves.
+Next, a multi-layer recurrent neural network (RNN) converts the curves into the matrix with a probability distribution over all possible letters.
+Then the CTC decoder outputs the characters.
+Connectionist temporal classification (CTC) is an algorithm that allows the output labels to be aligned with the input sequence.

 The instant camera translation allows you to point the camera at documents or public signs and translate them.
-The pipeline includes OCR, machine translation and image synthesis.
-The text detection uses region proposal network (Convolutional model) to extract the text in the image and puts the bounding boxes around the text.
+The pipeline includes OCR, machine translation, and image synthesis.
+The text detection uses a region proposal network (Convolutional model) to extract the text in the image and put the bounding boxes around the text.
 The texts are isolated from the background objects.
 Then the text recognition uses NLP-based networks (CNN and LSTM networks) and CTC to convert the extracted information to construct meaningful sentences.

 When OCR identifies characters, it also determines the metadata, such as size, font, color and camera angle.
 This process is called layout analysis.

-Here is the timeline of Google neural networks technologies.
+Here is the timeline of Google neural network technologies.